sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/06-sbt-new-and-Templates.md

 #### templateResolverInfos

-Next, create an sbt plugin that adds `TemplateResolverInfo` to `templateResolverInfos`.
+Next, create an sbt plugin that adds a `TemplateResolverInfo` to `templateResolverInfos`.

 ```scala
 import Def.Setting